kumarakshay5/kumarakshay5/README.md

 💼 Offering **DevOps Consulting / Mentorship**
 📧 Let’s chat: [akshaykumar5000@outlook.com](mailto:akshaykumar5000@outlook.com)

-> *"Helping people crack DevOps with real-world knowledge.
+> *"DevOps Professional with real-world knowledge.
 Let’s build and automate the future, one pipeline at a time!"*